Purdue University Libraries Second Annual Award for Excellence in Teaching, 12 April 2012

 “Dateless in Judea: Six People Mentioned in 1 Chronicles 24 Potentially Identifiable in Second Temple Inscriptions.”
-Creation of Historical Memory section.
+American Oriental Society paper, Creation of Historical Memory section.
 Midwest Regional Society of Biblical Literature/American Oriental Society.
-St. Mary’s College, University of Notre Dame, South Bend, Ind., 12 February 2017.
+St. Mary’s College, Notre Dame, Ind., 12 February 2017.

 “Sixteen Jeremianic Figures Strongly Identified in Contemporaneous Inscriptions of Known Authenticity.”
+American Oriental Society paper.
 Midwest Regional Society of Biblical Literature/American Oriental Society.
 Olivet Nazarene University, Bourbonnais, Ill., 7 February 2016.

 “Use of the Hebrew Bible in Writing Ancient Israel’s History: Agreements and Parameters among Non-Minimalists.”
 Ancient Israel and the History of the Levant: Methods and Approaches section.
 Society of Biblical Literature Annual Meeting.
 San Diego, Calif., 23 November 2014.

 "Biblical Persons in Inscription s from the 9th through 7th Centuries B.C.E." (with German translation).
 Conference: "Inscriptions from the Israelite and Judahite Monarchy Period."
 Arbeitsgruppe für Biblische Archäologie, Studiengemeinschaft Wort und Wissen e.V.
 Schwäbisch Gmünd, Germany, 5 November 2005.